evanckennedy/todo-list-application-tutorial/README.md

 });
 ```

-- Create a function This function handles the logic for clicking on list items
+- Create a function that handles the logic for clicking on list items
 and the 'x' delete button.
 ```javascript
 const modifyTasks = (event) => {